jburger/jburger.github.io/_posts/2016-12-13-docker-learnings.md

 ![too much scale](/assets/100-containers.gif)

-_TIP: 100 is might be too many containers for a single host.
+_TIP: Depending on memory footrpint, 100 might be too many containers for a single host.
 In that case, you might want to consider using [swarm mode!](https://docs.docker.com/engine/swarm/)_

-**Trap for new players**
-For instance, scaling a service that uses a port mapping (e.g 5000-> 5000 externally) - will fail because new copies of the service will try to use a port that is already in use!
+**Trap for new players** Scaling a service that uses a port mapping (e.g 5000-> 5000 externally) - will fail because new copies of the service will try to use a port that is already in use!

 Unfortunately, docker-compose is not quite smart enough to handle this ([yet](https://github.com/docker/compose/issues/722)).